hulvdan/cookier/TASKS_HULVDAN.md

     So if an enemy would deal 1.6 damage, that is rounded up to 2 damage, then armor is applied to the 2 damage.
     And then that number is rounded.
 So you need 6+ armor to reduce 2 damage down to 1, because you need to reduce it to under 1.5 damage for it to round down.
-* stat effect: CURSE
-    Enemies:
-        Cursed enemies drop 33% additional materials on death.
-        Cursed enemies have +25% Damage, +15% Speed, and +150% HP +2% * Curse stat.
-        Enemy cursed chance = 50 * Curse / (50 + Curse)
-    Items:
-        Shop item curse chance = 15 * Curse / (50 + Curse)
-        Your items and weapons may become cursed and get some enhancement.
-The enhancements (green texts) of an item will be multiplied by a randomed Curse Ratio, which is ranged from 1.1 ~ 2.1, and enhanced by wave.
-When you reach wave 20+, the Curse Ratio will reach the highest range from 1.5 ~ 2.1.
-More precisely:
-        Curse Ratio = 1.4 + random_range(-0.3, 0.3) + 0.02 * min(current_wave,20)
-        The downsides (red texts) of the item will be divided by the Curse Ratio.
-The neutral effects (white texts) such as +5% Enemies in Gentle Alien will not be affected by Curse.
-        Every single effects (enhancements/downsides) of an item has independant random Curse Ratio.
-        Some cursed enhancements will round to integer.
-For example, you may get +3 Dangerous Bunny, +2 Tardigrade or +5%  Retromation's Hoodie if the Curse Ratio > 2.0.
 * stat effect: ENGINEERING
   Engineering increases the Damage and healing of your Structures, such as Turrets and Landmines.
   Engineering also increases the attack damage of the Weapons Plank and Screwdriver.